khramsek/Robofriends/README.md

 # Robofriends
-Simple webpage working as a people finder
+Simple website working as a people finder